Skip to Content

 What is a Surgical Error?

-a surgical error refers to a preventable mistake or negligence that occurs during a surgical procedure, resulting in harm to the patient.
+A surgical error refers to a preventable mistake or negligence that occurs during a surgical procedure, resulting in harm to the patient.
 These errors can occur due to various factors and can lead to significant complications, injuries, or even fatalities.
 Surgical errors are a form of medical negligence and can be grounds for a medical malpractice lawsuit.

 Common causes of surgical errors include: